NoonanLab/Kocher_et_al_oCGI_turnover/Step1_identify_oCGIs/README.md

 ## Call CGIs in each genome:
 UCSC_AL_CpGislands.sh
-&emsp;&emsp;(Calls the script python_scripts/putCpGsInCol4.py which takes the results of faCount to put the number of CpGs in a CGI in column 4 of a bed file)
+&emsp;&emsp;Calls putCpGsInCol4.py which takes the results of faCount to put the number of CpGs in a CGI in column 4 of a bed file

 Genome versions used for integrating with data from Roller & Stamper et al 2021:
 &emsp;&emsp;rheMac10, calJac4, mm39, rn7, susScr11, canFam6, felCat9, equCab3